Term Topics

 You can see them all over the walls at the pre-school.

-This summer term we will be encouraging the children to think about the type of people who help us.
+We will be encouraging the children to think about the type of people who help us.
 From police officers and doctors, lollipop ladies and fire fighters, teachers and dentists - we hope to cover enough examples to open a dialogue about the following:

 • Sharing and team work